mullvad/coding-guidelines/rust.md

 # Rust coding guidelines

+This document is about best practices and rules when writing Rust code.
+For guidelines on publishing to crates.io, see: [crates.io](./crates-io.md).

 ## Formatting

 All code should be formatted with the latest release of rustfmt.
 The [rustfmt configuration] in the